Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 We saw three options:

-1. Have the Python interface for modifying the error handling state (`special.errstate` and `special.seterr` update the state in each extension module, taking care that the state remains synchronized.
+1. Have the Python interface for modifying the error handling state (`special.errstate` and `special.seterr` update the state in each extension module, taking care that the state remains synchronized).

 2. Extract the error handling state and primitives for managing it into a shared library that would be linked with each extension module.